 vi.
 Event announcements

 II.
-Drip-feed emails deliver a set of messages sequentially in a particular timeframe.
+Drip-feed emails deliver a set of messages sequentially in a particular time frame.

-A drip campaign enables you to stay in touch with groups of subscribers based on events like when they sign up for an account, request a free report, visit your site, etc. You can reuse content, and personalize each email with your contact’s name, company info, etc.
+Drip email automation workflows enables you to stay in touch with groups of subscribers based on events like when they sign up for an account, request a free report, visit your site, etc. You can reuse content, and personalize each email with your contact’s name, company info, etc.

 Suppose someone just subscribed to your blog newsletter.
 You can set up an automated drip campaign to send them a welcome email immediately.
 Two days later, you can send an email that contains a curated list of your most popular content.
 After another few days, you can send another email with some other kind of useful content.